nskrdev/nskrdev/README.md

 - 📫 Reachout to me at **narrasuryakoushikreddy@gmail.com**

-- ⚡ Fun fact **“I think the idea of me is better than the reality of me.”**
+- ⚡ Fun fact **“The idea of me is better than the reality of me.”**